 Statutory bodies/corporations usually provide annual reports and long-term operational plans for ministerial and/or industry approval.
 They may also be accountable to specific industries through:

 - representative organisations.

 Boards are responsible for organisational performance and are accountable to stakeholders for achievement of commercial performance, conformity, statutory objectives and viability.
-AFMA and APVMA are each headed by a chief executive officer and have a direct line of communication and accountability to the Minister for Agriculture and Water Resources.
+AFMA and APVMA are each headed by a chief executive officer and have a direct line of communication and accountability to the minister.

 Rural research and development